 Choosing New Retail Locations Carefully

 The choices of locations should depend on the brand’s target customers.
-If office workers are the main buyers, the new stores should be as close to the buildings and companies as possible in order for shoppers to drop by on their way home.
+If office workers are the main buyers, the new stores should be as close to the buildings and companies as possible for shoppers to drop by on their way home.
 A grand opening downtown might be pricier than an option in the suburb, but the former location could save you a huge budget on advertising annually because the location itself is already visible to the customers in this case.

 Customers will be less likely to choose a store where they have to spend ten to fifteen minutes trying to park, which is too exhausting and time-consuming.
 Hence, business owners should put parking into serious consideration when choosing their retail location.
-Large parking space which is built close to the store itself to save shoppers a walk is highly recommended.
+Large parking space built close to the store to save shoppers a walk is highly recommended.

 However, as a grand opening downtown with a large parking lot is significantly expensive, retailers can consider a drive-through or curbside pick-up model if their budget is not large enough.
 Buyers can pre-order through the company website, only stopping by to pick up and pay (if the company website doesn’t have online payment).